Body of Lies (film): Music

-The film score was composed by Marc Streitenfeld, who has now composed music for Ridley Scott for three features.
+The film score was composed by Marc Streitenfeld, who has composed music for Ridley Scott for three features.
 He recorded the orchestral portions of his score at the Eastwood Scoring Stage at Warner Brothers Studios.
-Of note is the presence of a song in the film named "If the World", performed by Guns N' Roses, and taken from their long-delayed Chinese Democracy album.
+Of note is the presence of a song in the film named "If the World", performed by Guns N' Roses, and taken from their album Chinese Democracy.
 The track plays over the beginning of the end credits, but is not included on the official film soundtrack.
 Streitenfeld also collaborated with Mike Patton and Serj Tankian on the song "Bird's Eye", which was written specially for the musical score of the film.
 It was not included on the soundtrack album but was released separately as a single.

 Release

 The film was commercially released in the United States on October 10, 2008.
 The film has also been purchased by Turner Broadcasting System to screen on the television networks TBS and Turner Network Television.

-The film was screened on September 30, 2008 at Michigan Technological University, and October 2, 2008 at Duke University, New York Film Academy, University of Maryland and University of Virginia.
+The film was screened on September 30, 2008, at Michigan Technological University, and October 2, 2008, at Duke University, New York Film Academy, University of Maryland and University of Virginia.
 It was also pre-screened on October 3 at Worcester Polytechnic Institute, at Michigan State University, at the University of Michigan, the University of Kansas, East Carolina University, and the University of Chicago on October 7 and at Carnegie Mellon University, Cornell University, Rensselaer Polytechnic Institute, The University at Buffalo, Columbia University, James Madison University, Syracuse University, the University of Colorado, the University of Washington, and Georgia Southern University on October 9.

 Warner Home Video released Body of Lies on DVD on February 17, 2009.
 The single-disc region one release included surround sound and subtitles in English, French, and Spanish; the two-disc special edition included commentaries by the director, screenwright and original novel author, and a behind the scenes documentary; the Blu-ray edition also included additional commentary on the film's themes.